FarronF/limerick-council-meetings/meetings/2022/02/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th February 2022.md

 engineer to have a look and provide further proper safe parking to accommodate the residents

-in Sycamore Drive Estate in Bruff as residents are forced to park on green area.---
+in Sycamore Drive Estate in Bruff as residents are forced to park on green area.
+---